-Layli Long Soldier is the recipient of the 2015 Lannan Fellowship for Poetry and a 2015 National Artist Fellowship from the Native Arts and Cultures Foundation.
-Her first book of poetry, WHEREAS, is a winner of the multiple awards including the Whiting Award, and a finalist for the National Book Award.
+Layli Long Soldier is the author of WHEREAS, a winner of multiple awards including the Whiting Award, and a finalist for the National Book Award.
+She is the recipient of a 2015 Lannan Fellowship for Poetry and a 2015 National Artist Fellowship from the Native Arts and Cultures Foundation.
 She lives in Santa Fe, New Mexico.

 [music: “Seven League Boots” by Zoë Keating]

 WHEREAS received multiple awards, including the Whiting Award, and it was a finalist for the National Book Award.
 Layli Long Soldier’s mother was from Idaho and her father from the Pine Ridge Indian Reservation in South Dakota.
 She now lives in Santa Fe, New Mexico.
 We spoke in 2017.

 A couple of years ago, I interviewed Sitting Bull’s great-grandson, Ernie LaPointe.
 And it was as I was preparing for that interview that I first learned that it wasn’t until 1978 that the American Indian Religious Freedom Act gave the Lakota and other tribes the right to perform their sacred rituals and ceremonies — that these things had been decreed barbarous and demoralizing, in 1883, in law.
 It occurs to me that you more or less grew up in the aftermath of that shift, although probably when it was still in transition.
 I’m just curious about that, if that’s something you were aware of.